VidhiDixit2000/PortfolioWebsite/README.md

 - **AI agent card** — placeholder tile only, no matching logic/UI yet
 - **Blogs** — manually seeded from dev.to; the live API pull described in `CLAUDE.md` isn't wired up
-- **Not deployed** — no commits yet, nothing pushed
+- **CD isn't wired up** — deployed manually via the Vercel CLI; pushing to a GitHub repo and importing it on Vercel would make deploys automatic on every push instead

 ## Deploying

-No git remote is configured yet.
-Once one exists, this deploys cleanly to [Vercel](https://vercel.com) as a standard Next.js app — no special build config needed.
+Deployed on [Vercel](https://vercel.com) — currently a manual deploy via the Vercel CLI (`vercel --prod`), not connected to a git remote yet.
+For auto-deploy-on-push, push this repo to GitHub and import it on Vercel;
+no extra build config is needed either way.

 ---